dhruvpatil2002/pytorch_training_pipeline/README.md

 Citation

 Copy code
-[Details of the dataset or publication it originates from] License
+License
 This dataset is distributed under the [LICENSE NAME] license.
 See the LICENSE file for details.

 Acknowledgments
 We would like to thank Kagel for providing the data and supporting this project.

-You can adapt this template to your dataset, adding specifics such as data preprocessing steps, any ethical considerations, or additional context about how the data was collected.
-Let me know if you need help with specific sections!